xinghaix/download-manager/docs/README_EN.md

 **Steps:**
 1. Location of all translation files: public/_locales/\*\*/*.json
 2. Enter the corresponding language directory
 3. Copy, download or Pull Request modified files.
-It will be in next version as soon as possible after checking.
+It will be in next version after checking.

 ### **Future Plan**
 The following features are developing in order 😂: